Anders Limpar: Later career

 Moving back to Sweden on a free transfer to AIK in the summer of 1997, he won the Allsvenskan title in 1998.
 After two years in Stockholm, he signed for Major League Soccer side Colorado Rapids in February 1999 where he stayed until November 2000.
 He then returned to Sweden to sign for Djurgårdens IF.
 However he failed to make an appearance for them and shortly went on to IF Brommapojkarna, where he started his club career.
 He eventually retired from the game in March 2001 at the age of 35, due to persistent injuries.

 At the age of 56 Anders made a comeback for Hede IK in the Swedish Division 5 and scored a goal from half the football field.

 International career

 In total, Limpar won 58 caps for Sweden, scoring 6 goals between 1987 and 1996.
 He was a member of one of the most successful Sweden squads ever, the team that finished third at the 1994 FIFA World Cup in the United States.
-However, he did not have a large role during the tournament, making just one substitute appearance, in the 3rd-place match.
+Limpar was assumed to be a starting player for Sweden during the tournament, but manager Tommy Svensson preferred the more defensive-minded Jesper Blomqvist in the opening game against Cameroon, and later moved Tomas Brolin into Limpar’s preferred left wing position.
+Limpar did not play a large role during the tournament, making just one substitute appearance, in the 3rd-place match.
 He also represented Sweden at the 1988 Summer Olympics, 1990 FIFA World Cup, and UEFA Euro 1992.